veer66/wordcut-engine/README.md

 2. Rule-based maker
 3. Default maker (Unk edge builder)

 The dictionary-based maker traverses a prefix tree, which is particularly a trie in wordcut-engine and create an edge that matched word in the prefix tree.
-Rule-based maker uses [regex-automata](https://github.com/BurntSushi/regex-automata)'s Regex matcher built from split rules to find longest matched substrings, and add corresponding edges to the graph. wordcut-engine removes ddges that break clusters.
+Rule-based maker uses [regex-automata](https://github.com/BurntSushi/regex-automata)'s Regex matcher built from split rules to find longest matched substrings, and add corresponding edges to the graph. wordcut-engine removes edges that break clusters.
 The example of split rules are shown below:

 ```
 [\r\t\n ]+